bcosca/fatfree/readme.md

 A user interface like an HTML page should be independent of the underlying PHP code related to routing and business logic.
 This is fundamental to the MVC paradigm.
 A basic revision like converting `<h3>` to `<p>` should not demand a change in your application code.
 In the same manner, transforming a simple route like `GET /about` to `GET /about-us` should not have any effect on your user interface (the view) and business logic (the model).

-Mixing any or all of the MVC components in a single file, like spaghetti coding, makes future application maintenance a nightmare.
+Mixing program control and user interface components in a single file, like spaghetti coding, makes future application maintenance a nightmare.

 ### PHP as a Template Engine